===============Manage start up applications:=============

 Command: /usr/lib/evolution/3.0/evolution-alarm-notify

-Status: unwanted if you don’t use the Evolution calendar alarms.
+Status: unwanted if you don’t use the Evolution calendar alarms. - Files

 The nautilus file manager for desktop icons.